Ineffable22/HackatonTalan/README.md

 ---

-### 🌟 "With Sentinel Earth, we unite our strengths and technologies to be the guardians of our beautiful planet, inspiring actions that forge a safer and more resilient future for all.
+🌟 With Sentinel Earth, we unite our strengths and technologies to be the guardians of our beautiful planet, inspiring actions that forge a safer and more resilient future for all.
 Together, we are the first line of defense against natural disasters, protecting present and future generations!"
 ! 🌟